Alf Cranner: Background and works

 In the 1970s, he began a collaboration with author and causeur Odd Børretzen, and they released two LP's together with footage from the concerts.
 Cranner went into this decade as a mature folk artist, both as composer and lyricist.
 He received a Spellemannsprisen 1974 in the class folk songs for the album Trykt i år and Spellemannsprisen 1977 in the class folk songs for the album Vindkast.
 In the 1980s, he collaborated again with jazz musicians, including Egil Kapstad and the band Lava.
 In 2003, came the compilation album 50 beste fra 40 år.
 His latest releases are Som en rose (2004), in which he has translated and interpreted the Scottish author Robert Burns, with a dazzling lineup amongst them Knut Reiersrud and Arild Andersen, and I går, i dag, i morgen (2006), which is a live recording from the anniversary concert at the Concert Hall, in connection with the celebration of his 70th. birthday.

 Alf Cranner has also written music for theater including in collaboration with Klaus Hagerup, and to Romeo og Julie under the direction of Kjetil Bang-Hansen put up on Det Norske Teatret and to the films Jentespranget from 1972 and Faneflukt from 1973.
 In 2001, he published the book Jordbundet og himmelvendt, which is a biography of his grandfather, the inventor Christian Holberg Gran Olsen.
 In 2007 he released the Alf Cranner's visebok: I Adrians hus – sangpoesi og viser.

-Alf Cranner has been a resident of Kragerø since the 1960s.
+Alf Cranner has been a resident of Kragerø Municipality since the 1960s.